sikaeducation/curriculum/courses/401/standards/query-databases/topics/sql-inner-joins/README.md

 | 311 | PRS Guitars |
 | 311 | Warwick |

-Some guidelines:

-* Don't worry too much about the logic of the joins.
+Don't worry too much about the logic of the joins.
 If you need data from two tables, just find a way to walk from one to the other.
 The logic of what to display is handled by `SELECT`, the logic of what to filter out is handled by the `WHERE` clause.
-* The order of the columns in a join statement is not important.
+The order of the columns in a join statement is not important.

 ## Watch Out!

-* Much like an `AND` or `OR` depends on the presence of a `WHERE`, you need a `FROM` to `INNER JOIN` off of.
+Much like an `AND` or `OR` depends on the presence of a `WHERE` to start the clause, you need a `FROM` clause before you can use `INNER JOIN`.

 ## Deep Dive